Skate for Something Great!

 Josi helps with English Literacy Empowerment Program in

 Lebrun, Haiti, Summer 2012

 Jôseline's grandmother embodied the true meaning of leadership through service.
 She demonstrated daily that everyone has the ability to make a difference for someone less fortunate.
 Her dedication to philanthropy was reborn in the grandchild she never lived to meet.
 Jôsi's grandfather was her finest example of intergrity, honesty and hard work.
 Sadly, he passed away as well in 2010.

 The Go Figure Foundation was founded to promote and support access to quality educational, recreational and training opportunities in underserved communities.
-A core component of its mission is to provide empowerment programs that embrace and promote a bully-free environment and promotes confident participants.
+A core component of its mission is to provide empowerment and leadership programs that embrace and promote a bully-free environment and promotes confident community leaders.